 Let's meet our judges!

-The judging panel will include representatives from DHBs, the Ministry of Health, academia, pharmacy, general practice, nursing, business and consumers.
+The judging panel includes representatives from DHBs, the Ministry of Health, academia, pharmacy, general practice, nursing, business and consumers.

 Linda Bryant has been a leader in pharmacy for many years as a pharmacist, teacher and researcher.
+Linda has a New Zealand Order of Merit for her services to pharmacy and health.
 She was one of the first to become a pharmacist prescriber in New Zealand, joining the inaugural 2012 intake at the University of Otago.
 She now works with Newtown Union Health Service and Porirua Union and Community Health Service as a clinical advisory and prescribing pharmacist.

 Until recently she taught postgraduate pharmacy students at the University of Otago along with David Woods, giving up her position in June this year, after 20-plus years of teaching.